Why Non-Electric Coffee Makers For Camping & Everyday Use?

 What is the best pour over coffee brand?

-One of the things that makes pour-over non-electric coffee makers so easy to use is they take just your regular every day coffee like what you use in an electric drip coffee maker.
+One of the things that make pour-over non-electric coffee makers so easy to use is they take just your regular everyday coffee like what you use in an electric drip coffee maker.

 Can a Moka pot explode?